ChazArvizu/ChazArvizu.github.io/docs/README.md

 </ClientOnly>

 ## About Me
 Hello my name is Chaz, I am a recent computer science graduate hailing from Southern California.
-I'm passionate about building web applications, exploring computer security, and mastering new application development frameworks.
-My skills include Python, C++, Javascript, Vue.js, Django, and much more!
+I'm passionate about building useful web/mobile applications, exploring computer security, and learning application development frameworks.
+My skills include Python, Javascript, Vue.js, Django, and much more!
 In my free time when I'm not coding, I enjoy going to the gym, hiking, body boarding, cooking and gaming.
-I'm excited about the limitless possibilities of web development and eager to expand my knowledge further in this ever changing field.
+I'm excited about the limitless possibilities of app development and eager to expand my knowledge further in this ever changing field.

 ## Education
-- **B.S.
+#### **B.S.
 Computer Science**: California State University Long Beach, December 2023
 - **Acknowledgments**:
     - Fall 2021: President's List
     - Spring 2022: Deans' List